 About Mr. Earhart

 I was born and raised in small-town Missourah, completing my entire elementary and secondary schooling in St. James, MO (population: 3,500).
-In high school I was a nerd-jock, addicted to lifting weights, football, and history.
-Having turned down a letter of intent to play college football at Benedictine, I attended the University of Central Missouri where I majored in social studies education.
+I attended the University of Central Missouri where I majored in social studies education.
 I was intent on coaching football and basketball, and had always wanted to be half as good at teaching social studies as Barb Smith (my high school instructor).

 Out of college, I began my teaching career in Concordia, MO (population: 2,100) teaching a variety of humanities courses whilst calling the offense on Friday nights.
 But I decided to move to Austin after my second year of teaching.
 It was a wise move.
 Austin has been good to me, as I’ve since acquired a dog and a house – even convincing my elder brother, Jeremy, a professional artist, to abandon Brooklyn for the allure of Austin four years ago.